StefanGerrits2/datingapp-bloktech/README.md

 git clone https://github.com/StefanGerrits2/datingwebsite-bloktech
 ```

-Install all the packages from npm:
+Install all the modules from npm:

 ```
 npm install